 Bottom line

-Hiding your real IP address can help you ensure online privacy, access geo-blocked content, and deal with online censorship.
-It also protects you from hackers who can use it to steal your info and launch an attack against you.
+Hiding your real IP address can help you ensure online privacy, access geo-blocked content, and bypass online censorship.
+It also protects you from hackers who can use your IP to launch a cyberattack against you or others.

-The easiest way to mask your IP is to use a reliable VPN.
-These services will also encrypt your traffic for extra security.
+The easiest way to mask your IP is to use one of the best VPNs.
+These services will also encrypt your traffic with military-grade protocols for extra security.
 The best providers can include convenient features like malware protection, ad blocking, optimized torrenting, etc. Alternatively, you can use proxy servers and Tor.
-However, proxies don’t offer any security, and Tor can cause drastic speed drops.
+However, proxies don’t offer any online security, and Tor can cause drastic speed drops.